markh-de/KiVar/README.md

 `DEV_ADDR=0x52 BOOT_SRC=NAND VIO_LEVEL=1.8V`

-KiVar computes such sets of Aspect and Choice definitions internally by checking each component's field data.
-For this to work, the user must provide the variation data in the components' fields.
-This process is explained in the following sections.
+KiVar computes such sets of Aspect and Choice definitions internally by checking each component's field data for KiVar _Choice Expressions_, which are explained in the following sections.

-#### Rules Specification
+#### Choice Expressions

-Component variation rules are specified in **Choice Expressions** (short: _CE_), which are defined in the fields of the component (i.e. symbol and/or footprint) they relate to.
+Component variation rules are specified in **Choice Expressions** (short: _CE_), which are defined in the fields of each component (i.e. symbol and/or footprint) they relate to.
 Multiple components may (and usually will) refer to the same aspects and choices.

-One component may only relate to a single aspect, but to an unlimited number of choices for that aspect.
+One component must relate to a single aspect, but can relate to an unlimited number of choices for that aspect.

+##### Choice Expression Scopes

-There are two basic types of Choice Expressions:
+There are two basic scopes of Choice Expressions:

 1. **Base Choice Expressions** (BCE)
    * assign component **values** and **properties** while they